kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## What to Expect

-Frameworks fade.
+Frameworks fade
-Protocols unify.
+Protocols unify
-Workflows simplify.
+Workflows simplify
 AI moves from construction to composition

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.